Regulators spell out fine print of big bank rescues

 "Today's publication marks a further important step towards making the largest, most complex financial firms resolvable without taxpayer solvency support," said Paul Tucker, deputy governor of the Bank of England and chair of the FSB working group which wrote the guidance.

-The G20 has already drawn up a list of 28 banks such as Goldman Sachs Group Inc (GS.N), Deutsche Bank AG (DBKGn.DE), HSBC Holdings Plc (HSBA.L) and Morgan Stanley (MS.N), who will have to comply with the latest guidance.
+The G20 has already drawn up a list of 28 banks such as Goldman Sachs Group Inc, Deutsche Bank AG, HSBC Holdings Plc and Morgan Stanley, who will have to comply with the latest guidance.

 FINANCIAL STRENGTH